City of Joondalup

 Jobs to workers ratio

-The jobs to residents ratio for the City of Joondalup in 2016/17 was 0.61, meaning that there were less jobs than resident workers.
-Retail Trade had the highest ratio (1.11), while the lowest ratio was found in Mining (0.03).
+The jobs to residents ratio for the City of Joondalup in 2017/18 was 0.60, meaning that there were less jobs than resident workers.
+Accommodation and Food Services had the highest ratio (1.08), while the lowest ratio was found in Mining (0.03).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.